emanuelfeld/booksfordc/README.md

 Assorted projects aimed at making the DC Public Library's resources more accessible and useful for DC residents.
 Drop me a line [@evonfriedland](https://twitter.com/evonfriedland) if you're interested.

+##Next up##

+* Set up focus group a MLK Jr Dream Lab and/or write and distribute a printed questionnaire to library patrons
+* Create and distribute fliers for branch libraries
+* Do more outreach with local education and literacy non-profits and DCPS librarians, teachers, students, and parents

+##So far##

 ###Catalog feed###

 Due to issues with the DCPL's OPAC technology, RSS feeds for its catalog do not syndicate properly.
 The script in scraper.py is run hourly on ScraperWiki to generate a Twitter feed of new additions to the DCPL book catalog.
 Follow with [@booksfordc](https://twitter.com/booksfordc).
 You can also subscribe to a daily or weekly email digest of new resources using [these IFTTT recipes](https://ifttt.com/p/evonfriedland/shared).